bergie/bergie.github.com/_posts/2012-07-10-createjs-update.md

 There are even some libraries like [CreatePHP](https://github.com/flack/createphp) and [VIE-GWT](https://github.com/alkacon/vie-gwt/) to make this easier.
 Those wanting to do the integration from scratch can also take a look at [Blogsiple](https://github.com/bergie/blogsiple) our Node.js testbed for Create.js.

 Here is a quick update of the latest happenings in Create.js land.
+If you want to follow the project in more detail, feel free to [watch it on GitHub](https://github.com/bergie/create).

 ## Integration Guide